iTwin/viewer-components-react/packages/itwin/tree-widget/README.md

 - `"categories-tree-showall"` - when "Show All" button is used in `CategoriesTreeComponent`.
 - `"categories-tree-hideall"` - when "Hide All" button is used in `CategoriesTreeComponent`.
 - `"categories-tree-invert"` - when "Invert" button is used in `CategoriesTreeComponent`.
+- `"error-timeout"` - when a request timeouts while loading hierarchy or filtering.
+- `"error-unknown"` - when an unknown error occurs while loading hierarchy or filtering.

 Where `{tree}` specifies which tree component the feature is of.